xp44mm/Notebook/Compilers/Finite Automata.md

 For any subexpressiop a in ∑, construct the NFA

 where again i and f are new states, the start and accepting states, respectively.
-Note that in both of the basis constructions, we coristruct a distinct NFA, with new states, for every occurrence of ε or some a as a subexpression of r.
+Note that in both of the basis constructions, we construct a distinct NFA, with new states, for every occurrence of ε or some a as a subexpression of r.

 INDUCTION: Suppose N(s) and N(t) are NFA's for regular expressions s and t, respectively.